 Side dress with compost or fertilize every 4 weeks, while producing squash.

-The greatest maintenance will be checking your summer squash daily, as summer squash can reach harvest size within 4 days of flowering.
+The greatest maintenance will be checking your summer squash daily, as summer squash can reach harvest size within four days of flowering.

 Preparing Patty Pan Squash

 The odd shape of patty pan squash can confound cooks.
 You can avoid the whole idea of how to slice patty pan squash by cooking them whole.
-Whole patty pans can be steamed over boiling water until tender, about 4 - 6 minutes, depending on size.
+Whole patty pans can be steamed over boiling water until tender, about 4 to 6 minutes, depending on size.

 If you want to be brave and slice your patty pans, feel free to slice them anyway you like.
 You can slice through the diameter, dice them into chunks or simply scoop out the cooked flesh.
 There’s no right or wrong way to slice this vegetable.